rchu02/ACIT-2420-Assignment-1/README.md

 - `--image`: An ID specifying the image to create the Droplet[^3].
 - `--ssh-keys`: A list of SSH keys to embed in the Droplet's root account[^3]

+5. **Confirmation**

-5. Now let's confirm that we made our droplet by running the following command,
+Now let's confirm that we made our droplet by running the following command,
 ```
 doctl compute droplet list --format ID,Name,PublicIPv4 | grep <droplet name>
 ```